giacomobignardi/h2_BMRQ/README.md

-# Distinct genetic pathways to music enjoyment
+# Twin modelling reveals partly distinct genetic pathways to music enjoyment

 Scripts with R code used to analyse twin data as reported in the main manuscript:

-> Bignardi, G. et al. Distinct genetic pathways to music enjoyment (preprint).
+> Bignardi, G. et al. Twin modelling reveals partly distinct genetic pathways to music enjoyment (preprint).

 Preprint at https://doi.org/10.1101/2024.04.04.588094.